Loading...

 Reporting of news

-Newspapers, magazines and periodicals and broadcasters can use copyright material to report or comment on the news, provided the use is fair.
-When using the provision you must also acknowledge the author and title of the work.
+Newspapers, magazines, periodicals and broadcasters can use works or audio‑visual items for the purpose of or associated with reporting the news, provided the use is fair.
+When using the provision they must also acknowledge the author and title of the work.

 Judicial proceedings or professional advice

-Copyright material can be used for the purpose of giving professional advice by a lawyer where the use is genuinely for the purpose of giving advice, and provided the use is fair.
+Copyright in works and audio‑visual items are not infringed by anything done for the purposes of a judicial proceeding or of a report of a judicial proceeding.
+Giving professional advice by a lawyer where the use is genuinely for the purpose of giving advice, and provided the use is fair is also not an infringement.

 Providing access for people with a disability